 Provider collects health information from Individuals in providing the Services.
 If Individuals disclose other sensitive information to psychologists, this may be included in records created by psychologists and sometimes managed by the Provider.
 Individual psychologists, not the Provider, take responsibility for storing other sensitive information disclosed to psychologists during appointments (ie casenotes or session records).
 Provider may, however manage such information if psychologists cease to act in association with Provider and hand over records to Provider on termination.

 6. How Provider stores Personal Information

 Provider holds and stores Personal Information using:

-- (Storage Services) third party data storage services with servers basd in Australia and overseas including, but not limited to, Google Email and applications, Amazon Web Services Sydney Data Centre, Health Kit (practice management software), National Australia Bank (NAB) Transact, Trello, Xero and any other applications and software used for business operations;
+- (Storage Services) third party data storage services with servers basd in Australia and overseas including, but not limited to, Google Email and applications, Amazon Web Services Sydney Data Centre, Halaxy or Powerdiary (practice management software), National Australia Bank (NAB) Transact, Asana, Xero and any other applications and software used for business operations;

 - (Provider Devices) devices operated by contractors to and employees of Provider’s business; and